fiskWasTaken/fisk.cc/content/who-is-alexandre-gagnon-mannco-store.md

 [Spamhaus](https://www.spamhaus.org/), a widely-used anti-spam blacklist, soon blacklisted Alex's services.
 Covering this up, [Alex scammed a user out of over US$4,000](/archive/scammed-by-peanuthero.html), claiming it was because the user was hosting child pornography.
 The user in question discovered that [Alex was fabricating support tickets from the upstream](/archive/peanuthero-support-tickets.html) to prove his claim.

 HackForums would ban Peanuthero from the website in July 2016.
 Alex would return and [sign up to HackForums with sock accounts](/archive/bpservers-ru-sock.html) to continue advertising his own services.
 Seasoned users identified him almost immediately, and HackForums would ban his sock accounts.
-Alex would then immediately cut access for the users who paid for his service.
+Alex would then sever access for the users who paid for his service.

 Alex would return a second time to advertise yet another offshore service.
 This turned out to be another snake oil host claiming to operate out of the Seychelles, again [traced to the Netherlands](/archive/shadowhosting.html).